expo/expo/docs/pages/tutorial/layout.md

 import SnackInline from '~/components/plugins/SnackInline';
 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

-In this module, you will create the first layout of your app.
+In this chapter, you will create the first screen of your app.

 This layout will display an image and two buttons.
 The image is later used as a background image to put an emoji sticker on it.
 We will provide a default image as a placeholder in case you do not want to pick a new image.